-You have a smartphone that does everything you want, but need a hands-free solution for the car?
+Do you have a smartphone that does everything you want, but needs a hands-free solution for the car?
 Enter the Flexible Smartphone Docking Station (FSDS).

 The smartphone is fixed in a cradle of the FSDS and connected via Bluetooth®.

 This concept could be an aftermarket solution.
-The docking station can fit any smartphone and allows applications like maps, online POIs, or music functionalities – and of course phone calls – being integrated into the vehicle through the FSDS.
+The docking station can fit any smartphone and allows applications like maps, online POIs, or music functionalities “ and of course phone calls “to be integrated into the vehicle through the FSDS.

 If you have an EV, you’re in luck: both Bosch and Continental are preparing to relieve your “EV range anxiety.”

-Bosch has developed a software platform which integrates the multiple elements (charging station, utility electricity, EV vehicle, etc.) which interact to deliver a reliable eco-system for the EV driver.
-In particular, the Driver Portal Smartphone App allows the driver to locate the nearest charging station facilities, determine the number of stations, if they are occupied or available to reserve for charging, the electricity rates by time-of-day, and a consolidated billing system.
+Bosch has developed a software platform that integrates the multiple elements (charging station, utility electricity, EV vehicle, etc.) which interact to deliver a reliable eco-system for the EV driver.
+In particular, the Driver Portal Smartphone App allows the driver to locate the nearest charging station facilities, determine the number of stations if they are occupied or available to reserve for charging, the electricity rates by time of day, and a consolidated billing system.

-Continental is creating an app called AutoLinQ that empowers Electric Vehicle drivers to get “live” information from their EV., including charge status, range and remaining charging time.
+Continental is creating an app called AutoLinQ that empowers Electric Vehicle drivers to get “live” information from their EV., including charge status, range, and remaining to charge time.